icopy-site/awesome-cn/docs/awesome/awesome-open-source-games.md

 - [GameJavaScript](https://github.com/gamejs/gamejs) - GameJs is a JavaScript library for writing 2D games or other interactive graphic applications for the HTML Canvas inspired by PyGame.
 - [GamePlay](https://github.com/gameplay3d/GamePlay) - Cross-platform, C++ game framework/engine for creating 2D/3D mobile and desktop games.
 - [GemRB](https://github.com/gemrb/gemrb) - Cross-platform implementation of Bioware's Infinity Engine.
-- [GenesisEngine](https://github.com/SaintGimp/GenesisEngine) - GenesisEngine allows you to create and explore procedurally-generated planetary systems, from ground level all the way out into space.
+- [GenesisEngine](https://github.com/SaintGimp/GenesisEngine) - Allows you to create and explore procedurally-generated planetary systems, from ground level all the way out into space.
 Experiments with procedurally-generated worlds, XNA, and design patterns.
 - [Gladiator 3D](https://github.com/krotik/gladiator_3d) - Canvas based JavaScript ray casting engine for pseudo 3D games.
 - [Godot](https://github.com/okamstudio/godot) - Fully featured, MIT licensed, game engine.
 It focuses on having great tools, and a visual oriented workflow that can export to PC, Mobile and Web platforms with no hassle.
 The editor, language and APIs are feature rich, yet simple to learn, allowing you to become productive in a matter of hours.
 - [HaxeFlixel](https://github.com/HaxeFlixel/flixel) - Free, cross-platform 2D game engine powered by Haxe and OpenFL.